-Deck / Patio Permit Requirements in Bel Air, MD
+Deck Permit Requirements in Bel Air, MD

 County seat of Harford County.
 Building permits handled by Harford County DILP.
 Harford County adopted 2021 IBC/IRC effective May 29, 2024.
 Maryland follows MBPS Act.

-When you DON'T need a permit
+When you don’t need a Deck permit in Bel Air

 Freestanding decks not more than 30 inches above grade are exempt from a building permit per Maryland Building Performance Standards (2018 IRC).

-When you DO need a permit
+When you need a Deck permit in Bel Air

 Attached decks require a building permit even if under 30 inches, as the ledger board attachment affects the dwelling structure.